-- 10. In planning terms there are three clear alternatives which have been explored with the applicant.
-Each are adjoining or relatively close to the existing buildings.
-Just north of the main group of building, adjacent to the yard, there is an ideal site on land which the applicant rents but does not own.
-Land ownership cannot be taken into account in making planning decisions, so this alternative site should be given weight, even though the applicants currently do not own it. - 10.1 There also appears to be another site to the south of the existing buildings, that would need some significant excavation into the topography.
-The applicant has ruled this site out during discussions because they would hit bedrock and are concerned about control of nitrates in this area.
-However given the topography of the National Park these are issues that are frequently encounted elsewhere on other farms and have rarely proved insurmountable.
-It is not considered that avoiding groundwork is an acceptable reason to alternatively seek a building in a location with a significant landscape impact. - 10.2 A third site in the field to the west of the access has also been considered.
+- 9.18 There remains an un explored alternative which would be to replace and better utilise the land in ownership at the east of the site.
+This is because there appears to be old fashioned and dilapidated part of the group of buildings at the east of the site and some outdoor space.
+There may be potential here for a replacement building and to extend off the existing buildings to incorporate the remaining outdoor space within the land in ownership. - 9.19 A fifth site in the field to the west of the access has also been considered.
 This is better in terms of its relationship to the group of existing buildings as it would not appear so isolated.
-The applicant has concerns about improving the access and how siting a building there could raise objection with neighbouring properties. - 10.3 Essentially the applicant has ruled out the three alternative sites.
-But not on planning grounds, the first site adjacent to Mayfields Farm on land that is rented but not owned appears ideal in land use and landscape terms.
-The other sites, while not ideal in every respect, are preferable to the application site. - 10.4 However, even if all three alternatives could be ruled out on planning grounds this would not justify the proposed site because of the clearly harmful impacts discussed above. - 10.5 Officers have also considered whether a landscaping scheme could make the scheme acceptable.
+The applicant has concerns about improving the access and how siting a building there could raise objection with neighbouring properties.
+Its likely that it would find objection with neighbouring properties so can be ruled out. - 9.20 Essentially where the applicant has ruled out the viable alternative sites it has not been on planning grounds, the first preference to the south of the existing group of building appears ideal in land use and landscape terms and is supported by both planning officers and Landscape Architects.
+The other sites, whilst not all ideal in every respect, are preferable to the application site. - 9.21 However, even if all alternatives could be ruled out on planning grounds, as set out earlier in this report, this would not justify the proposed site because of the clearly harmful impacts discussed above. - 9.22 Officers have also considered whether a landscaping scheme could make the scheme acceptable.
 In this open landscape setting, within this landscape character type it is not considered that a scheme of tree planting would be effective or appropriate, particularly in long range views.